algono/upv-cli/README.md

 #### 🗃️ Older versions

+> :warning: Notice: The tools mentioned here are no longer maintained, and may contain some outdated features

-For a GUI solution, check out: [AccesoUPV](https://github.com/algono/AccesoUPV) _(:warning: Notice: it's no longer maintained, and contains some outdated connections)_
+For a GUI solution, check out: [AccesoUPV](https://github.com/algono/AccesoUPV)